 Purchase equipment for your character from the Weapons, Armor, and Goods and Services sections of Chapter 7: Equipment in the Player's Handbook.
-The only exception is that you may not purchase Masterwork items (manacles, tool kits, etc.) from these sections.
 You may purchase holy water from the Special, Superior, or Masterwork section of Chapter 7, but nothing else.
 You may not purchase magical items for your character except through play opportunities.
 Special, Superior, and Masterwork items will be available in play.